Incontinence is a common secondary effect after brain injury that can often be improved with the right approach.

 First, schedule bathroom visits at least every hour.
 Then, when on the toilet, try to hold back for ten seconds before letting yourself go.
-Gradually increase the amount of time between bathroom breaks and how long you hold.
+Gradually increase the amount of time between bathroom breaks (but try not to wait more than a few hours) and how long you hold.

 It helps to keep a “bladder diary” to record when you last visited the restroom and when any accidents occur.
 If you notice that incontinence tends to occur at a certain time, schedule your bathroom breaks about 30 minutes before that.

 Adjusting your diet will help keep the bladder and bowel healthy and reduce accidents.
 Some advice for a good diet includes:

 - Eat foods with plenty of fiber.
 This will prevent constipation and other digestion problems.